Search for the Hero: Music video

-The accompanying music video for "Search for the Hero" was directed by Matthew Amos.
+The music video for "Search for the Hero" was directed by Matthew Amos.
 The video was shot in early May 1995 in and around the iconic Battersea Power Station in South London on the still disused site with special flame effects and Heather at the forefront with the band playing behind her.
 A triptych of images are detailed with DNA formulae, people in busy places and body statistics make up this image and foundation of life.
 Children are also seen running free and playing in the desecration and dilapidation of broken down cars, bricks, mortar, fire and flames.

 The whole line up of the band are seen as well as, on drums Andy Gangadeen, Lynieve Austin and Paul Johnson performing on backing vocals within the shell of the Power Station drums.
 The other images seen are of exploding cars, kids playing on wasteland, smashing glasses bottles and CCTV footage.
 There are two poignant images in the video are the dolls head falling to the ground and the child swing from the hanging rope noose.